Alumni Resources

 Why is mentorship important?

 There are countless publications that validate the significance and value of mentorship.
 But the easiest way to prove that mentorship is important is to ask yourself, “What advice do I wish someone would have given me when I … graduated from college … first started my career … made a significant career transition?”
 More than likely you have a number of ideas that come to mind.
 Imagine how valuable it would have been to have been provided helpful advice at that time of your life – that value speaks to the power of mentorship.
-Mentoring gives you the opportunity to share your knowledge and advice with someone who is about to embark down the same path you traveled, and this is your chance to help them along the way.
+Mentoring gives you the opportunity to share your knowledge and advice with someone who is about to embark on the same path you traveled, and this is your chance to help them along the way.

 How is mentorship different from networking?